MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 For call stack behavior, such as in the **Call Stack** window, Just My Code in C++ considers only these functions to be *non-user code*:

 - Functions with stripped source information in their symbols file.
-- Functions where the symbol files indicate that there is no source file corresponding to the stack frame.
+- Functions where the symbol files indicate that there's no source file corresponding to the stack frame.
 - Functions specified in *\*.natjmc* files in the *%VsInstallDirectory%\Common7\Packages\Debugger\Visualizers* folder.

 For code stepping behavior, Just My Code in C++ considers only these functions to be *non-user code*:

-- Functions for which the corresponding PDB file has not been loaded in the debugger.
+- Functions for which the corresponding PDB file hasn't been loaded in the debugger.
 - Functions specified in *\*.natjmc* files in the *%VsInstallDirectory%\Common7\Packages\Debugger\Visualizers* folder.

 > [!NOTE]